libretro/docs/docs/guides/arcade-getting-started.md

 More recent version of the emulators should always be more accurate, which means the graphics, sound and gameplay of the games are more likely to be faithful to the original cabinet.

 #### Input lag
 Accuracy improvements can add or remove frames of input lag.
 It is believed that **FinalBurn Neo** and **MAME (current)** have the lowest input lag on average.
 Also note that **FinalBurn Neo** has virtually 0 frames of input lag since it has full support for the runahead feature.
+As of november 2022, runahead is also available in **MAME (current)**, but its quality is disparate since it's not officially supported upstream.

 #### Romset versioning
 Part of the reason older emulators are more likely to be less accurate is that they are using a lot of bad dumps.
 What we refer as a dump is the digital representation of a chip, a romset is a collection of those dumps, 1 dump for each chip.
 Sometimes the attempts at digitalizing some of those chips failed, and instead of having the game totally unplayable because the romset was only 90% complete, it was decided to implement workarounds in the emulator's code to make the game somehow playable, those workarounds are known for going as far as changing gameplay by causing different enemy patterns from the real game.
 Every time one of those chips finally gets a proper dump, which can happen decades later, ongoing arcade emulators will update their code by removing the workarounds and loading the correct dump.
 Some of those boards are rare and pricy, dumping the chips is a complex process which can be harmful, meaning while it can be annoying for the end user to update their romsets, those new romsets aren't made for fun.